Food Network: History

 In 1990, Providence Journal company president Trygve Myhren was attempting to grow the company and decided that basic cable programming at the time was a high growth area with cable companies beginning to expand their overall channel capacities.
 With many basic cable channels at the time, Myhren was looking for something different.
-With food selected as the channel's genre, the working title for the channel was The Cooking Channel up until the channel's launch.
-Myhren hired Jack Clifford, Joe Langhan and Reese Schonfeld, co-founder of CNN, to help found the channel.
-Schonfeld, Landghan and Clifford were CEO, vice president of production and president.
+With food selected as the channel's genre, the working title for the channel was The Cooking Channel up until the channel's launch, although the Cooking Channel name would later be used for a spin off channel that launched in May 2010.
+Myhren hired Stephen Cunningham and Reese Schonfeld, co-founder of CNN, to help Joe Langhan and Jack Clifford to found the channel.
 Both The Cooking Channel and the Food Network trademarks were taken by other entities, with the Food Network being a newsletter.
 Myrhen originally wanted the network to be operated from Providence, Rhode Island as he argued that a cable network's costs were much more scalable from a lower-profile location, while Schonfeld preferred it be originated from New York, considered the American nucleus of culinary arts; Schonfeld's preference eventually won out, though at the peril of the network's launch budget, which was lower than it would have been from Providence.
+Cunningham also separated from the venture at that time and went on to launch other networks from his Denver base.

 Food Network was formed on April 19, 1993, as "TV Food Network"; its legal name remains Television Food Network, G. P. After acquiring the Food Network trademark after several years, it shortened the name to that.
 The network initially launched on November 22, 1993, with two initial shows featuring David Rosengarten, Donna Hanover, and Robin Leach.
 On November 23, 1993, Food Network began live broadcasting.
 Its original partners included the Journal itself, Adelphia, Scripps-Howard, Continental Cablevision, Cablevision, and most importantly, the Tribune Company, which provided the network's technical output.

-Given that the channel could not afford to not run anything that they would produce, the channel started taping 5 shows with a potential host to see if they worked.
+Given that the channel could only afford to run programming that was produced themselves, the channel started taping 5 shows with a potential host to see if they worked.
 This was later turned into Chef Du Jour series.

 Schonfeld was appointed as managing director of TV Food Network and maintained a spot on its management board along with two Providence Journal employees.
 The original lineup for the network included Emeril Lagasse (Essence of Emeril), Debbi Fields, Donna Hanover, David Rosengarten, Curtis Aikens, Dr. Louis Aronne, Jacques Pépin, and Robin Leach.
 The following year, the network acquired the rights to the Julia Child library from WGBH.